Stand out from the crowd: here's how to write a good personal statement that will get you noticed

 There is a rough order that you can follow, which should help keep you in your flow.

 Next, show your enthusiasm for your current studies.
 Cite some specific examples of current work that you enjoyed.
 Show off your relevant skills and qualities by explaining how you’ve used these in the past.
 Make sure you’re giving real-world examples here, not just vague assertions like “I’m really organised and motivated”.
+Try to use examples that are relevant

 Follow this up with something about you as a person.
 Talk about non-academic stuff that you like to do, but link it in some way with the course, or with how it shows your maturity for dealing with uni life.